Glimpse/StickerApp/README.md

 * Or, within Jenkins, you can click the Build Now link.

 ## AAD Setup
 The app's authentication service is implemented as part of the API Gateway and supports both basic email and facebook authentication by using Azure AAD B2C.

+From the end user's perspective, the app provides a login link that when clicked, redirects to Azure's sign in\up page.
+This page allows the user to sign in using either an AAD email account or using their Facebook account.
+Similarly, if the user doesn't have an account, they may choose to sign up.
+Lastly, AAD B2C also easily supports resetting passwords as needed.

 The API Gateway acts as the primary entry point into the server by providing a wrapper over all calls to the microservices' endpoints.
 The advantage of this approach is:

 * The gateway is responsible for ensuring that the user is authenticated before it calls into each microservice; this way, none of the microservices themselves need to worry about authenticating the user.